-School staff cannot disclose information about other students' disciplinary records to you, so it can be difficult to find evidence.
+School staff cannot disclose information about other students' disciplinary records to you, so it can be difficult to find evidence. \checkmark Point out specific facts that lead to your concerns.

-- ✓ Point out specific facts that lead to your concerns. - ✓ Be clear about what actions you want the school to take.
+- \checkmark Be clear about what actions you want the school to take.

 There were procedural violations.
-School administrators must follow certain procedures when disciplining a student.
+School officials must follow certain procedures when disciplining a student.
 If the school does not follow the district rules on procedures for notice and hearing, the discipline is improper.
 Procedural problems alone will not likely cause a school to change its disciplinary decision, but you should point out any violations in case you decide to appeal the discipline.

-The proper procedures for all forms of discipline can be found in your district's Student Code of Conduct and are briefly outlined in the next section of this guide.
+The proper procedures for all forms of discipline can be found on the last two pages of this guide or in your district's code of conduct.

-- ✓ Point out any procedural violation (in the notice or hearing). - Ask the school to correct its errors and give you a fair chance to challenge the discipline.
+- ✓ Point out any procedural violation - (in the notice or hearing).

+\checkmark Ask the school to correct its errors and give you a fair chance to challenge the discipline.